Skip to main content

 --cucumberOpts Cucumber options

-Note: Autocompiling can be easily controlled with the appropriate library's ENV Vars.
-See also Test Runner's Auto Compilation functionality documented in TypeScript (ts-node) and Babel (@babel/register) pages.
+Note: Autocompiling can be easily controlled with tsx ENV Vars.
+See also the TypeScript documentation.

 wdio install